-In this project members will explore basic gardening practices, getting to know soil, planning, preparing, planting, and caring for
+In this project members will explore basic gardening practices, getting to know soil, planning, preparing, planting, and caring for your garden.
+Explore harvesting and marketing methods.
+Study how to raise vegetables organically.

 Flowers & Houseplants

 HOUSE PLANTS

 In this project you will grow foliage and flowering plants, propagate them from leaf and stem cuttings, fertilize and water plants and recognize and control insects and disease.
 You will grow indoor plants from bulbs and construct a dish garden or terrarium.